Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Universal scaling model of sterile sector

 \section{Universal scaling model of $N$ sterile sector}

-Suppose that we obtain a particular parametrization of $U$ matrix by taking $N=1$ sterile sector, as we did in section~\ref{sec:probabilities}.
-In this $(3+1)$ model, the $W$ matrix elements are completely determined, up to phase, by unitarity
+Suppose that we obtain a particular parametrization of $U$ matrix by taking $N=1$ sterile sector, as we did in section~\ref{sec:with-without-UV}.
+In this $(3+1)$ model, the $W$ matrix elements are completely determined, up to phase, by unitarity for a given $U$ matrix

 Now, we attempt to create a toy model of $N$ sterile sector by ``universal scaling''.
 We postulate that all the $W$ matrix elements are real and equal: